What is Irritable Bowel Syndrome?

 - Formation of excess gas in the stomach

-- Constipation is sometimes alternating with painful episodes of diarrhoea
+- Constipation is sometimes alternating with painful episodes of diarrhea

 - An occurrence of mucus in the stool.
 Stools may be harder or smoother, or ribbon-shaped